justwj/CLUIE-Net/README.md

 # RQSD-Net
-This repository is the official PyTorch implementation of RQSD-Net.
+This branch is the official PyTorch implementation of RQSD-Net.
 ## Dataset preparation
 You need to prepare datasets for following training and testing activities, the detailed information is at [Dataset Setup](data/readme.md).